Learning CorelDraw Basics.

 I can drag from horizontal rulers, left-click on drag down and I can drag from the vertical ruler, left click and drag to right.
 It is very easy to bring guides on the page.

 You notice that some guidelines are blue and some are red.

 You can actively guideline by clicking with the mouse.

-You can also change the color of the guide.
+You can also change the colour of the guide.